Here's the history of St Hilary WI which was written to celebrate its Golden Jubilee – from its inception in 1932 to 1982.

 Blackout curtains were made for the Village Hall windows and the Institute organised the placing of evacuee children in village homes.
 Monthly whist drives and dances throughout the war enabled donations to be made to the many charities – the W.I cot at Queen Charlotte’s Hospital, Mission to Merchant Seamen, Salute Soldier Week, Glamorgan Forces Comfort Club, Mrs Churchill’s Aid to Russia, Prisoners of War, YMCA, Welcome Home Fund for the villagers in the forces.
 One WI member served in the WAAF.

-Members have attended Denman College, researched in church yard surveys and subscribe annually to LEPRA for the treatment of children in India.
+Members have attended Denman College, participated in church yard surveys and subscribe annually to LEPRA for the treatment of children in India.

-It is an interesting fact that in the 50 years there have been but four presidents, two in the first two years.
-Miss Dorothy Ackland-Allen JP who presided from 1933 to 1963, VCO and sometime county chairman guided St Hilary W.I in the way in which it should go, and due to the fact the succeeding president – Mrs Sarah Sweet 1963 – 1976, and still an active member, filled her office in the same admirable way and so on to Mrs Sweet’s successor – her daughter Mrs Molly Ranger, who has kept the continuity.
-There are members to the third generation, proving that from the Presidents to the officers and members, St Hilary has always been a busy, lively, effective and happy institute.
-Long may it flourish.
+It is an interesting fact that over 50 years there have been only four presidents, two in the first two years.
+Miss Dorothy Ackland-Allen JP who presided from 1933 to 1963, VCO and sometime county chairman guided St Hilary W.I in the way in which it should go, and due to the fact the succeeding president – Mrs Sarah Sweet 1963 – 1976 filled her office in the same admirable way and so on to Mrs Sweet’s successor – her daughter Mrs Molly Ranger, who has kept the continuity.

 Garden Fete in the President’s garden at the Manor House (Miss D. Ackland Allen)